Mech654/WebPulse/README.md

 <!-- Backend stuff of the WebPulse project, covering the back-end functionality -->

 ## 5. Navigation
-   - **Navigation**: Manage and optimize the app's navigation structure and flow.
+   - **Navigation**: Manage and optimize the app's navigation structure and flow. ✔️

 ## 6. Monitoring Logic Using Puppeteer
-   - **Monitoring Logic**: Implement the core logic for monitoring websites using Puppeteer to scrape and track updates.
+   - **Monitoring Logic**: Implement the core logic for monitoring websites using Puppeteer to scrape and track updates. ✔️ (for url-based)

 ## 7. Data Integration into GUI
-   - **Data Integration**: Seamlessly integrate the backend data into the GUI for real-time updates and user interaction.
+   - **Data Integration**: Seamlessly integrate the backend data into the GUI for real-time updates and user interaction. ✔️

 ## 8. Notifications
    - **Notifications**: Implement notifications to alert users about new content, updates, or changes to the monitored items.